-Zyrtec is an over-the-counter antihistamine medication used to treat itching and other allergic conditions.
-If you’re looking for a fast way to help your dog with some itchiness or similar symptoms, you might have considered giving them some.
-It’s a good idea you decided to check first.
+Zyrtec is an over-the-counter antihistamine used to treat itching and other allergic conditions.
+Maybe you’ve considered using this medication if you’re dog is suffering from severe itchiness or similar symptoms.
+It’s a good idea that you decided to check first.

-Many dogs do not process human meds very well, and owners can often exacerbate a problem a dog may have rather than helping.
-Remember that these sort of medications might not have dire effects in the short term, but could be causing internal damage to your dog’s liver and other organs which will create problems down the road.
+Many dogs don’t process human meds very well, and owners can often exacerbate a problem rather than helping.
+Remember that these sort of medications may not have dire effects in the short term, but could be causing internal damage to your dog’s liver and other organs.

-Don’t become complacent about OTC medications and their effects on your dog.
-These are powerful drugs including Zyrtec.
-Even though you were able to pick it up at your local retail store, only recently did it become available without a doctor’s prescription.
-Your dog deserves its own medication, specially formulated for canine use.
-They also deserve to be seen by a professional, a licensed vet, to be sure it’s allergies they have.
-It could be something else that is troubling them!
+Zyrtec is a powerful drug.
+Though you were able to buy it at a local store, only recently did it become available without a doctor’s prescription.
+Your dog should have their own medication, specially formulated for canine use.
+But first they need to be properly diagnosed in regards to the specific allergies they may have.
+It could be something else that’s troubling them!

-The main reason why you don’t want to give your dog Zyrtec, also known as Cetirizine, is because it’s not formulated for a dog’s system.
-This drug will not react the same way it works for a human since it was developed specifically for use in people.
-Aside from our mammalian similarities, we still digest food and pills fairly differently.
+Zyrtec, also known as Cetirizine, is not formulated for a dog’s system.
+This drug may not react the same way it works on humans.

 It’s not hard to find forums where owners and even vets are trading dosages for how much Zyrtec to give a dog.
 But think about it for a moment: changing the dosage on a medication that was intended for another species is supposed to change how that medication works?
 It’s supposed to make the possible side effects lessen?
 It’s supposed to make up for the fact that no long term studies or testing has been done on dogs?